Confronting Grand Challenges in Environmental Fluid Mechanics: Urban Flows

-This section presents recent progress on two different applications to illustrate the grand challenges in urban fluid mechanics.
-The studies demonstrate the need for field experiments and high-fidelity modeling to improve our fundamental understanding of urban flows, while also highlighting opportunities to use the resulting data to develop faster low-fidelity models that can provide predictions with confidence intervals to inform design.
+Figure~\ref{fig:framework} visualizes the different sources of data and the integration methods that can contribute to addressing the challenges identified in section~\ref{subsec:urbanchallenges}.
+This section presents recent progress on two different applications to illustrate how a subset of these techniques can contribute to improving our understanding of urban flows and achieving validation with realistic field data.
+Both studies demonstrate the need for field experiments and high-fidelity modeling, while also highlighting opportunities to use the resulting data to develop faster low-fidelity models that can provide predictions with confidence intervals to inform design.